Urusei Yatsura 2: Beautiful Dreamer

+Urusei Yatsura 2: Beautiful Dreamer is a 1984 Japanese animated fantasy comedy film produced by Kitty Films and distributed by Toho.
+It is the second film in the Urusei Yatsura film series based on the manga of the same name by Rumiko Takahashi.
+In the film, a group of Japanese high school students including Lum and Ataru prepare for the annual school cultural festival and begin to question the reality around them after a series of perplexing events.
+The film experimented with concepts such as a time loop, dreams, and simulated reality, in departure from the previous film Only You which was more faithful to Takahashi's original manga and anime series.
-While Only You was more faithful to Takahashi's original manga and anime series, Beautiful Dreamer was a significant departure, with Oshii placing an emphasis on deeper philosophical issues.
-Although the film initially received mixed responses upon its initial release, Beautiful Dreamer later received critical acclaim as an early example of Oshii’s well-received style of filmmaking.
-In 2009, Kinema Junpo ranked it as one of the best Japanese animated movies.

-The film experimented with concepts such as a time loop, dreams, and simulated reality, and has drawn comparisons to later works including Ghost in the Shell (1995), Groundhog Day (1993), Dark City (1998) and Inception (2010).
+The film was written and directed by Mamoru Oshii with Yuji Moriyama as animation director.
+Its predecessor, Only You, was also directed by Oshii.
+Beautiful Dreamer was a significant departure, with Oshii placing an emphasis on philosophical issues.

+Although the film received mixed responses upon its initial release, Beautiful Dreamer later received critical acclaim as an early example of Oshii’s style of filmmaking.
+The film was ranked among the best Japanese animated films of all time, including by film magazine Kinema Junpo.
+The film has drawn comparisons to later works including Oshii's directed Ghost in the Shell (1995), Groundhog Day (1993), Dark City (1998), and Inception (2010).

 Plot

-Ataru and Lum are among the students at Tomobiki involved in preparing for the student fair.
+Ataru and Lum are among the students at Tomobiki high school involved in preparing for the upcoming student cultural festival.
 Some of them grow suspicious that their days have been repeating.
-To (secretly) validate the theory, they are all sent home, instead of sleeping overnight like they had been.
+To validate the theory, they are all sent home, instead of sleeping overnight like they had been.
 All the students end up back at the school, unable to leave the city limits.
 They board a Harrier jump jet and fly upwards into space.
 They see that their entire city is on the back of a giant turtle, in the otherwise empty void of space.
 The students investigate the school, believing it to be the source of the strange happenings.
-Seemingly impossible events transpire, like a student chased by his own reflections in an infinity mirror.
+Seemingly impossible events transpire, like Ataru chased by his own reflections in an infinity mirror.